Marymount FabLab & STEAM Education

 What is a FabLab?

 It’s a place for invention, creation, discovery and sharing, a space of inquiry.
 FabLab Maker Space is a world wide growing network of educational digital fabrication labs, that emerged from MIT’s Center for Bits & Atoms Fab Lab Program.
-FabLabs put cutting-edge technology for design and construction – such as electronics, 3D printers, laser cutters and robotics – into the hands of primary and high school students.
+FabLabs put cutting-edge technology for design and construction – such as electronics, 3D printers, laser cutters and robotics – into the hands of our students.

-By providing access to the tools, the knowledge and the financial means to educate, innovate and invent using technology and digital fabrication, FabLabs allow anyone to make (almost) anything, and thereby create opportunities to improve lives and livelihoods around the world.
+By providing access to the tools, the knowledge and the financial means to educate, innovate and invent using technology and digital fabrication, a FabLab allows anyone to make (almost) anything, and thereby create opportunities to improve lives and livelihoods around the world.

 Why a FabLab?

-The goal of some of the activities at the FabLab Maker Space is to engage children as quickly as possible in real projects and design challenges, creating an authentic context for learning.
+The goal of some of the activities at the Marymount FabLab is to engage our students as quickly as possible in real projects and design challenges, creating an authentic context for learning.
 Good projects create the need to learn more and this process motivates students to learn more about a specific subject and to learn to learn.
-FabLab Maker Space allows children to experiment, take risks, and play with their own ideas, giving them permission to create, imagine, and build.
+The FabLab allows students to experiment, take risks, and play with their own ideas, giving them permission to create, imagine, and build.

 The well known term STEM education refers to the areas of Science, Technology, Engineering and Mathematics.
 However, STEAM education incorporates an “A” for the arts – recognizing that to be successful in technical fields, individuals must also be creative and use critical thinking skills which are often best developed through a healthy exposure to the arts.